jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 Dozens of little rooms lined the blocks with glass doors and neon lights.
 Behind each door stood sex workers in solid-colored two-piece underwear, smiling and waving.
 A little crowd had formed, watching one particular lady behind a big glass wall on the second floor of a building, bending down with her behind toward the mesmerized onlookers.

 Jon and I walked at a brisk pace.
 We didn’t talk about sex.
 We were taught not to have any until marriage, which I think is a good idea.
 That way, we might even end up with four boys, like our dad did.
 “Be fruitful and multiply,”[^1] the first words by God to Adam and Eve.
 Our dad took that seriously, as he does the rest of the Bible and taught us to.
 The “be fruitful and multiply” idea involves, or evolved to include, the taboo on sex outside of marriage, sex, for instance, with a sex worker.
-We were, or at least I was, uncomfortably surrounded by *that.* But Jon seemed at ease weaving through the crowds.
+We were, or at least I was, uncomfortably surrounded by *that.* Jon seemed at ease weaving through the crowds.

 Two older men were negotiating with a sex worker, who had one foot outside her door.
 “For feefty Euros, you can…” I didn’t catch what was worth feefty Euros.
 But her voice was beautiful.